ayushgupta0610/50Coin-Token/README.md

 7. The contract is deployed on rinkeby test network and is verified.
 8. The contract owner (i.e. the person deploying the smart contract) holds all the supply coins.

-To get started with using the above smart contract and getting hands on the FFTY coin:
+<h4>To get started with using the above smart contract and getting hands on the FFTY coin</h4>
 1. Add the contract(address: 0x668dc7325732a3f7e8075b616b66b9ef1e7f6aa3) to the token list in your metamask plugin in the chrome browser
 2. Since the contract is deployed on the rinkeby test network, send ethers from your rinkeby account to the contract address.
 3. The FFTY token received to you will be on the basis: 1 Ether = 10 FFTY tokens